CivicFKT

 United States only for now.
 The endpoint catalog is being seeded state by state.
 Other countries will follow once the data is in place.

 1. Pick your endpoints.
-Identify the city halls or state capitols you're riding between, and create a route — segment (A → B) or chain (A → B → A, A → B → C, etc.).
+Choose the city halls or state capitols you're riding between — a segment (A → B) or a chain (A → B → A, A → B → C, etc.).
+You don't pre-build the route: ride it and upload, and the pairing becomes a route automatically.
 The first finisher of a route locks in its endpoint zones; subsequent attempts are measured against those same zones.

 2. Free route.
 Pick whatever path you want between the endpoints.
 There's no required route — only the start, the waypoints (in order, for chains), and the finish are checked.